Does the LCTL Center offer classes in (fill in name of a language)?

-If the language that you wish to learn is not listed on our language list, we are not teaching it at the present.
+If the language that you wish to learn is not listed on our language list, we are not teaching it at present.
 However, the language you seek may still be taught in another department of the University of Pittsburgh.
-Many languages often considered “less-commonly-taught” are in fact offered in the degree programs of other departments in the University.
-You can consult any of the following University of Pittsburgh departments for further information.
+Many languages often considered “less-commonly-taught” are in fact offered in other departments in the University.
+You can consult any of the following University of Pittsburgh departments for further information:

 - Ancient Greek and Latin: Department of Classics

 - Chinese (Mandarin), Japanese and Korean: Department of East Asian Languages and Literatures

 - Hebrew: Jewish Studies Program

 - French and Italian: Department of French and Italian Languages and Literatures

 - Spanish and Portuguese: Department of Hispanic Languages and Literatures

 - Bulgarian, Russian, Polish, Serbian, Slovak and Ukrainian: Department of Slavic Languages and Literatures and the Summer Language Institute